 |

-and historical remains.
-Bastar is blessed with plenty of mineral
+culture and historical remains.
+Bastar is blessed with plenty of

-resources and rich natural beauty which comprises of beautiful green
+mineral resources and rich natural beauty which comprises of beautiful

-valleys, resplendent rivers, cascading waterfalls and dense forests.
+green valleys, resplendent rivers, cascading waterfalls and dense

-From wildlife to greenery, history and heritage, you can find it all
+forests.
+From wildlife to greenery, history and heritage, you can

-here at Bastar.
-The majority of population found here comprises of
+find it all here at Bastar.
+The majority of population found here

-of the state of Chhattisgarh and is flanked by Kanker district in the
+region of the state of Chhattisgarh and is flanked by Kanker district

 Varied Wildlife